 - Before Serving

-30 minutes before serving turn crock pot to high.
+30 minutes before serving turn the crockpot to high.
 Mix cornstarch and cold water.
 Stir into chicken mixture.
 Salt and pepper to taste.

 - Serving Suggestions

-Serve with rice, mashed potatoes, pasta or cauliflower rice for low carb option.
-Peas, green beans or cooked carrots make an excellent side dish.
+Serve with rice, mashed potatoes, pasta, or cauliflower rice for a low-carb option.
+Peas, green beans, or cooked carrots make an excellent side dish.